city

 Even if you separate your personal and business dealings, your reputation as a business owner may become entrenched with your business’s reputation in the community.
 How you respond to a complaint can sometimes (although not always) mean the difference between a customer letting something go and taking the time to pursue legal action.

-Tip: How To Stop Someone from Suing You?
+Tip: How to Stop Someone from Suing You?
 Listen to Them

 As a business owner, one way you can protect your business is by improving your communication and de-escalation skills.
 In doing so, you will be increasingly aware of your own actions and those of your team.